 EVF’s 9/11?? – EVF took it as a challenge and willing to focus on curriculum which was not her bag.

-[Barbara’s fall kept CS from party – EVF bothered by his absence.
-Typical ]
+[Barbara’s fall kept CS from attending party to celebrate curriculum committee’s celebration event– EVF bothered by his absence.]

-CU decision to go co-ed; BC decision to go it on its own consistent with Sears strategy Barnard could make it in a competitive environment….
+CU decision to go co-ed; BC decision to go it on its own consistent with “Sears strategy”: two stores selling the same goods in a suburban mall will draw twice as many shoppers as a mall with one anchor store.
+Barnard could make it in a competitive environment….

-Mike Sovern as president-elect [1979?] reaches out to JAM to meet; JAM brings CSO along; Mike surprised by CSO’s presence – JAM assaulting MS -- > ”Well, that’s an opinion a man would have…” Mike to CU trustee – What’s her story?
+Mike Sovern as president-elect [1979?] reaches out to JAM to meet; JAM brings CSO along at first meeting; Mike surprised by CSO’s presence – JAM insulted MS-- > ”Well, that’s an opinion a man would have…” Mike to CU trustee – What’s her story?
 Exchange communicated to BC trustees … JAM days numbered

 “Ellen contributed a great deal to the College.
 Organizationally, administratively, financially.
 Not academically, but didn’t pretend to….”

 BMc query: Martha Peterson’s problem?
-Possibility: MP not all that excited about women’s center issues, whereas Elly Elliott was… CSO on MP: Her student-services background and non-New Yorky personality; but recognized by ACE folks CSO confronting CU women critics of her Sears testimony – impressed by Roz’s courage Followed by denunciations – “But why did you do it?”
+Possibility: MP not all that excited about women’s center issues, whereas Elly Elliott was… CSO on MP: Her student-services background and non-New Yorky personality; but recognized by ACE folks But note: CSO wasn’t at BC then, CSO confronting CU women critics of her Sears testimony – impressed by Roz’s courage Followed by denunciations – “We understand that your research supported

+Sears’ side of the argument, but why did you testify on Sears’ behalf?
 Her opponent in the case -- Harris?

-Union College incident: lunch with non-history colleague draws ire of History department chairman –“Aren’t we historians good enough for you??” led to ACE fellowship
+Union College incident: lunch with non-history colleague draws criticism of History department chairman –“Aren’t we historians good enough for you??” led uneasiness about faculty career and eventually to ACE fellowship

-CSO on Swarthmore one-year experience with Bob Cross His strategy: “Say yes to all proposals…”
+CSO at Swarthmore one-year experience with Bob Cross His strategy: “Say yes to all proposals…” A very ineffective president in that environment.

 JAM – “Could not cross Broadway without feeling faint.”